kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 This assignment challenges you four ways:

-* First, it asks you to analyze themes in a new media source and generate a compelling argument that will persuade an audience.
+* First, it asks you to analyze critical and historical themes in a new media source and generate a compelling argument that will persuade an audience.
 * Second, it asks you to demonstrate your awareness of and ability to use basic principles of written, oral, visual, electronic, and non-verbal communication and design.
 * Third, it asks you to coordinate decisions and execute them as a group.
-Review Chapter 8, "Collaborating Cooperatively" of WOVENText (159-177).
+Review Chapter 8, "Collaborating Cooperatively" of WOVENText (165-175).
 * Fourth, it requires you to generate and distill substantive research on a topic.